davidkorea/NLP_201811/RNN_LSTM_GRU/README.md

 - 0.99 ^ 1000 = 0
 - 0.01 ^ 1000 = 0

+we can figure out that:
+- even a small difference 1.01, 0.99 will make a huge completely diffenent output after many layers backward propagation.
+- whereas
-we can figure out that even the small difference 1.01, 0.99 will make a huge completely diffenent output after many layers backward propagation. whereas even there's a big difference 0.99, 0.01 will give the same output 0. we call this Gradient Vanish.
+- even a big difference 0.99, 0.01 will give the same output 0. we call this Gradient Vanish.

-And from the Loss Function surface plot we see that the cliff will make it hard to train even after many epochs
+And from the Loss Function surface plot we see that the cliff will make it hard to train even after many epochs.

 # 3. LSTM